msaran1923/dpda/README.md

 6. Change the paths in VS2019.bat and open the Visual Studio 2019 with provided VS2019.bat
 7. You must create two folders named "images" and "results" in the project directory.
 8. Create a folder under "images" named "train"
-9. Create as many folders for your classes as you wish under the "train" folder (Sample data is provided).
+9. Create as many folders for your classes as you wish under the "train" folder.
 10. Copy images to corresponding class folders -- png, jpg, and tiff are supported
 11. Debug and run the project in Release X-64 mode
 12. Augmentation settings can be adjusted by using the informative comments in the "dataAugmentationProject.cpp" file.